adam-p/yesterday-i-learned/android.md

 * [try-with-resources is only supported if your minSdkVersion is set to 19 or higher.](https://stackoverflow.com/a/24290875/1558430) It looks like `try (foo = new SomeResourceLikeAFile()) { foo... }`.
 Multiple resources can be tried by separating with a `;`.
 * Use the ["debug GPU overdraw"](https://www.youtube.com/watch?v=I4MhEx-nck4) thing in developer options to check where your app is drawing over a pixel twice or more (which is wasteful), including re-computing the colour over transparent areas.
 * Google Play Services keeps track of your boot count in a `shared_prefs/bootCount.xml`.
+* `startActivity` accepts an `Intent` rather than `Activity` because reasons.
+* If even one of your neurons fire up, you would have noticed that `new Intent(CurrentActivity.this, ...)` and `new Intent(this, ...)` are identical statements.
+* IDs are under_scored.
+Variables are camelCased, As always, because reasons.